justindarner/retro-vuepress/docs/consoles/snes/csync.md

 All original (large) versions of the Super Nintendo and Super Famicom (NTSC & PAL) can output RGB without a modification, however each region requires a different cable.
 The SNES Mini / Famicom Jr. require a modification before an RGB cable can be used (see [the SNES Mini page](/consoles/snes/mini/rgb) for more info).
 Also, if you’re not sure what csync is, I strongly recommend reading the [sync page](/info/sync) before continuing.
 Here are your cable choices:

 ## NTSC Super Nintendo / Super Famicom systems
-(large, original version) can all output csync without a modification, except the very rare 1CHIP-03.
+(large, original version.md) can all output csync without a modification, except the very rare 1CHIP-03.
 If you have a 1CHIP-03, either use luma as sync, or see the instructions below to connect csync:

 [**Super Nintendo SNES RGB SCART cable (NTSC)**](https://www.retrogamingcables.co.uk/packapunch-super-nintendo-entertainment-system-snes-n64-rgb-av-scart-cable-ntsc-gold-scart?tracking=5543fb4c077bb) (UK Seller)